 Continuation of MUS 125 for those students desiring to learn more advanced playing techniques.
 May be repeated for credit.
+Credits 1 Weekly Contact Hours 2 Meets Degree Requirements For Humanities with Performance Prerequisites MUS 125 or Instructor Permission

 MUS 261: Community Chorus